Szero/vim-quotebrace/README.md

 ### Configuration

-If you want to change the default keybindings, there are two variables you can add you your vimrc:
+If you want to change the default keybindings, there are four variables you can add you your vimrc:

 ```vim
 let g:QuoteBraceSelect = "your keybind"